Sand, sea & sun

 Villa Maridadi is a beautiful five-bedroom home beachfront home nestled between rice fields and the ocean in the traditional village of Cemagi on Bali's south-west coast.
 With traditional alang-alang roofs, lush tropical gardens, 20m swimming pool, lavish living spaces and spectacular views this villa exudes beauty in every way.
 Just metres from the black sandy beaches and sea temple of Pura Gede Luhur Batungaus, the villa is designed with relaxation and comfort in mind.
 Perfect for families, the warm and friendly staff ensure guests feel right at home, with a car and driver available for exploring.

 Mengening beach is on the edge of the sleepy village of the same name in the area of Desa Cemagi, characterised by some stunning views over rice terraces to Bali’s famous volcanoes and the ocean.
-There are no tourist restaurants or shops in the area although within fifteen to twenty minutes drive are the Pan Pacific Nirwana Bali resort and golf course, the famous Tanah lot sea temple and Echo beach at Berawa where there are a number of restaurants and a few small shops.
+There are no tourist restaurants or shops in the area although within fifteen to twenty minutes drive are the famous Tanah lot sea temple and Echo beach at Berawa where there are a number of restaurants and a few small shops.
 In the local village and on the beach you will often see colourful Balinese ceremonies.

 About Seseh-Tanah Lot